ivseio/token-list/README.md

 # IvSe finances Token List Info
 ## Overview

-This repository contains token info from the Binance smart Chain.
+This repository contains token info for the Binance smart Chain.

 Was originally forked from https://github.com/trustwallet/assets and heavily modified.

 ## add a new token